-The Corporate Governance Framework in place for 2017/18 is currently under review to consider the opportunity to improve and develop it further.
+The Corporate Governance Framework in place for 2017/18 is due for review during 2019/20 to consider the opportunity to improve and develop it further.

 3) The Governance Framework

 The CC has continued to ensure that appropriate management and reporting arrangements are in place to enable him to satisfy himself that his approach to corporate governance is both adequate and effective and supports the OPCC.
 These include: